Alidron/spyrk/CONTRIBUTING.rst

 -------------------

 * Please, use GitHub issue tracker to log an issue concerning a change or feature request, or propose ideas, suggestions or any solutions to problems.
 * To log an issue, please, describe the problem you face or observe in a documented and provable way.
-You should then seek concensus on the accuracy and the value of solving the problem.
+You should then seek consensus on the accuracy and the value of solving the problem.
 * To work on an issue, fork the project repository and then work on your forked repository.
 Once ready, submit your patch through a pull request, where it can be discussed and evaluated.
 A maintainer of the project can then decide to merge it, ask for improvements or reject it.
 * If you have an opposing view on how a patch should be implemented, please, express it via a patch of your own.